Zzh-tju/ZoneEval/tutorials/readme.md

 We first evenly divide the full map into two (left and right) halves.
 Then, there are four pipeline settings for comparison:

-:one:: `"left-0" detector: we train the network by discarding all the objects whose centers lie in the left zone of the image`.
+:one: `"left-0" detector: we train the network by discarding all the objects whose centers lie in the left zone of the image`.

-2️⃣: `"right-0" detector: analogous to "left-0" detector by discarding the right zone objects`.
+2️⃣ `"right-0" detector: analogous to "left-0" detector by discarding the right zone objects`.

-3️⃣: `"left-1" detector: we only assign 1 positive location for every left zone object`.
+3️⃣ `"left-1" detector: we only assign 1 positive location for every left zone object`.

-4️⃣: `"right-1" detector: the opposite settings to "left-1"`.
+4️⃣ `"right-1" detector: the opposite settings to "left-1"`.

 All the four detectors differ only in sampling process.
 During training, horizontal flip with a probability of 0.5 is used to ensure that both left and right objects participate in the model training.